Tuomo Häikiö

 I'm mostly interested in the development of reading.
 I use eye movement registration as my main method.

-I teach statistical methodology in psychology.
+I teach research and statistical methods in psychology.

 - Journal of Experimental Psychology: Learning, Memory, and Cognition